majuss/ecoevolpara/source/vms.rst

 -vnc :0					VNC Port -> 5900
 -hda					Path to harddisk
 -net nic,model=virtio	model of networkadapter
--net user,hostfwd		forwarding ports from host to vm pe.: hostfwd=tcp::15000-:22 the ssh port of the vm is now reacheable through the port 15000
+-net user,hostfwd		forwarding ports from host to guest pe.: hostfwd=tcp::15000-:22 the ssh port of the vm is now reacheable through the port 15000 (:code:`ssh user@IP -p 15000`)

 Create a new Debian-stable VM